Frequently Asked Questions

 How do I get my camper to camp?

 We provide bus transportation during regular camp hours 8:30 am – 3:45 pm.
-Bus transportation is not available for Extended Day, Session 5 and Wilderness Trip programs.
-Day Adventures will be unable to us the PM bus service as they return to camp after 3:45 pm each day.
-You can also drive your camper to Hale Day Camp, drop off/pick up is at the Powissett parking area.
+Bus transportation is not available for Extended Day and some specialty camp sessions.
+You can also drive your camper to Hale Day Camp.
+Drop off and pick up is at the Powissett parking area.

 What certifications do you have?